 By default, the green status category is set as trigger point (Done, Resolved, Closed…), so whenever such issues reach the “done” stage, an email survey is sent to the reporter – pending the survey frequency which you set in the next step.
-At this stage you can also select specifically which issues you want feedback on.
+At this stage, you can also select specifically which issues you want feedback on.
 For instance, the example below would gather feedback only when access or fault types of issues are resolved and customers aren’t bothered about less critical tickets like IT help or general purchase questions.

 Alternatively, you can create a custom JQL query to serve as a trigger point and then select this saved filter in the Saved filter field.
 For instance, in the example below, the surveys will be sent only to check service on the high priority bugs and would not bombard people’s inboxes when any other tickets are being resolved.

-Use this Frequency tab to specify the percentage of surveys will be sent for each ticket priority based on the issues’ level of importance.
+Use this Frequency tab to specify the percentage of surveys that will be sent for each ticket priority based on the issues’ level of importance.
 Control when to send surveys to avoid spamming your customers.
 By default, the app draws on the Priority field.
-In the example below for instance, if you set the frequency to 100% for the Highest and High priority tickets, 50% on Medium priority and 10% on the Low / Lowest priority ones, every reporter who submitted a High / Highest priority ticket will receive a survey if it hits the trigger point, half of people will receive surveys on the Medium priority tickets, and only 10% of reporters who submitted a Low / Lowest priority tickets will receive a survey.
+In the example below for instance, if you set the frequency to 100% for the Highest and High priority tickets, 50% on Medium priority and 10% on the Low / Lowest priority ones, every reporter who submitted a High / Highest priority ticket will receive a survey if it hits the trigger point, half of the people will receive surveys on the Medium priority tickets, and only 10% of reporters who submitted a Low / Lowest priority tickets will receive a survey.

 4. Filtering Tickets to Target Custom Fields

 Alternatively, you can specify a custom field to filter out surveys.
 Select the Show Custom Fields checkbox and select another field.
 Examples of custom fields that could be set up include certain products, Operating Systems, the options are endless.

 Here you can use the advanced survey editor to customize your survey design.